nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

    TemporalDiGraph (t=4) with 6 nodes and 9 edges

 File formats supported by the installed version of NetworkX may be used to read and write temporal graph data, including GML, GEXF, GraphML, Pajek, LEDA, and adjacency list formats.
+Input and output may be omitted or fed directly to the functions as well:

 .. code-block:: python